Measure equivalence classification of transvection-free right-angled Artin groups: Introduction

 In fact, in Theorem~\ref{theointro:1}, if we only assume that $\Out(G_1)$ is finite and that $G_2$ is transvection-free, then using \cite[Theorem~1.2]{Hua}, we deduce that $G_1$ and $G_2$ are measure equivalent if and only if they have isomorphic extension graphs, and in this case this happens if and only if $G_2$ is a finite-index subgroup of $G_1$.

-To our knowledge, right-angled Artin groups have not been systematically studied from the point of view of measured group theory before; still, a few things were already known concerning their measure equivalence classification.
-As already mentioned, all free abelian groups (and more generally amenable groups) are measure equivalent \cite{Dye2,OW} (and not measure equivalent to nonamenable groups, see e.g.\ \cite[Corollary~3.2]{Fur-survey}).
+To our knowledge, right-angled Artin groups have not been systematically studied from the point of view of measured group theory before; however, a few things were already known concerning their measure equivalence classification.
+As already mentioned, all countably infinite free abelian groups (and more generally amenable groups) are measure equivalent \cite{Dye2,OW} (and not measure equivalent to nonamenable groups, see e.g.\ \cite[Corollary~3.2]{Fur-survey}).
 The behavior of measure equivalence under free products was thoroughly studied by Alvarez and Gaboriau in \cite{AG}.
-The invariance of the canonical decomposition of a right-angled Artin group as a direct product (corresponding to the maximal decomposition of $\Gamma$ as a join) can be proved by combining work of Monod and Shalom \cite[Theorems~1.16 and~1.17]{MS} together with a theorem of Chatterji, Fern\'os and Iozzi \cite[Corollary~1.8]{CFI} stating that right-angled Artin groups that do not split as direct products belong to the class $\mathcal{C}_{\mathrm{reg}}$.
+The invariance of the canonical decomposition of a right-angled Artin group as a direct product (corresponding to the maximal decomposition of $\Gamma$ as a join) can be proved by combining work of Monod and Shalom \cite[Theorems~1.16 and~1.17]{MS} together with a theorem of Chatterji, Fern\'os and Iozzi \cite[Corollary~1.8]{CFI} stating that non-cyclic right-angled Artin groups that do not split as direct products belong to the class $\mathcal{C}_{\mathrm{reg}}$.
 Also, Gaboriau proved that $\ell^2$-Betti numbers can be used to obtain measure equivalence invariants \cite{Gab-betti}; they have been computed by Davis and Leary for many Artin groups including all the right-angled ones \cite{DL}.
-Finally, we comment that Theorem~\ref{theointro:1} improves a result obtained as a corollary of our previous work on Artin groups \cite[Corollary~7]{HH}, where it was established with different techniques under the extra assumption that the defining graphs of the right-angled Artin groups $G_1$ and $G_2$ have girth at least $5$ -- this involved viewing those right-angled Artin groups as $2$-dimensional Artin groups of hyperbolic type, and therefore the method in \cite{HH} cannot be used in the general case.
+Finally, we comment that Theorem~\ref{theointro:1} was proved in our previous work on Artin groups under the extra assumption that the underlying graphs of $G_1$ and $G_2$ have girth at least $5$ \cite[Corollary~10.3]{HH}.
+However, our proof in \cite{HH} relies on fact that, under this extra assumption, $G_1$ and $G_2$ are special instances of $2$-dimensional Artin groups of hyperbolic type.
+Our methods in \cite{HH} are specific to this class of Artin groups, and therefore cannot be used to prove Theorem~\ref{theointro:1} in general.

 \paragraph*{Orbit equivalence and $W^*$-equivalence.} Our results can be reinterpreted in the language of orbit equivalence: indeed, by a result of Furman \cite{Fur2} (with an additional argument by Gaboriau \cite[Theorem~2.3]{Gab2}), two groups are measure equivalent if and only if they admit stably orbit equivalent essentially free measure-preserving ergodic actions on standard probability spaces.
 As will be explained with more details later in this introduction, the way we prove Theorem~\ref{theointro:main} is actually through this viewpoint -- see Theorem~\ref{theo:main-2} for a precise statement phrased in terms of measured groupoids, also including the case of non-free actions.